Dora Akunyili: Assassination attempt

 On 26 December 2003, while Akunyili was on the way to Anambra State in Eastern Nigeria, gunmen fired on her convoy.
-The bullets narrowly missed her, with one of the bullets going through her headscarf and through the windscreen of the car.
+The bullets narrowly missed her, with one of the bullets going through her headscarf and the windscreen of the car.
 Prior to the incident, she had faced constant death threats against herself, her family, and her staff.
-In 2014, at least six people were charged with conspiracy and attempted murder, but acquitted and discharged in 2014.
+In 2014, at least six people were charged with conspiracy and attempted murder but acquitted and discharged in 2014.

 Politics

 In 2008, Akunyili was appointed Minister of Information and Communications.

-She resigned her appointment as Minister of Information and Communications on December 16, 2010, after two years of service to run for office as senator representing Anambra Central in the National Assembly.
+She resigned her appointment as Minister of Information and Communications on 16 December 2010, after two years of service to run for office as senator representing Anambra Central in the National Assembly.

 She ran for election as Senator for Anambra Central for the APGA in April 2011 but was defeated by Chris Ngige of the ACN.
 She immediately sent a petition to the Independent National Electoral Commission disputing the result.

 She was a pharmacist and governmental administrator who gained international recognition and won several awards for her work in pharmacology, public health and human rights.